A New Approach to Drifting Games, Based on Asymptotically Optimal Potentials

-Let us briefly describe the class of drifting games that we shall consider.
-They are repeated two-person games involving a {\it player} and an {\it adversary}, whose interaction governs the positions of $N$ ``chips''.
+Drifting games are repeated two-person games involving a {\it player} and an {\it adversary}, whose interaction governs the positions of $N$ ``chips''.
 The game is determined by \begin{enumerate} \item[(i)] the number of chips $N$; \item[(ii)] the permitted moves, a subset $\Z$ of the real line; \item[(iii)] a nonnegative parameter $\delta$, whose role will be revealed in a moment; \item[(iv)] the number of time steps $T$, and \item[(v)] the loss function $L : \R \rightarrow \R^+\cup\{0\}$. \end{enumerate} When the game begins, all the chips are located at $0$.
-In each round of the game, \begin{itemize} \item the player announces a weight for each chip, i.e., a probability distribution $\p=(p_1, \ldots, p_N)$; then \item the adversary moves each chip by $z_i$ subject to the restrictions that (a) for each $i$, the displacement $z_i$ of the $i$th chip belongs to the set $\Z$, and (b) taken together, the displacements satisfy $\sum_{i=1}^Np_i z_i \geq \delta$. \end{itemize} When the game stops (after $T$ time steps), the position $s_i$ of the $i$th chip is the sum of all its moves, and the player's loss is $\frac{1}{N} \sum_{i=1}^N L(s_i)$.
+In each round of the game, \begin{itemize} \item the player announces a weight for each chip, i.e., a probability distribution $\p=(p_1, \ldots, p_N)$; \item the adversary then moves each chip by $z_i$ subject to the restrictions that (a) for each $i$, the displacement $z_i$ of the $i$th chip belongs to the set $\Z$, and (b) taken together, the displacements satisfy $\sum_{i=1}^Np_i z_i \geq \delta$. \end{itemize} When the game stops (after $T$ time steps), the position $s_i$ of the $i$th chip is the sum of all its moves, and the player's loss is $\frac{1}{N} \sum_{i=1}^N L(s_i)$.
 The player's goal is to minimize its loss, and the adversary's goal is to maximize it.

 We shall focus mainly on four versions of this game: